Officials will outline progress, discuss new training academy

-- NEW FUNDING OPPORTUNITIES: Learn about five community economic development and capacity-building grant opportunities that Promise Zone communities can take advantage of.
+FUNDING OPPORTUNITIES: Learn about several community economic development and capacity-building grant opportunities that Promise Zone communities can take advantage of.

-- RESOURCES: This section provides links to studies and stories on rural health, food hubs and more.
+RESOURCES: This section provides links to studies and stories on rural health, education and more.
+Read more

 S.C.
 Gov. Nikki Haley and Commerce Secretary Bobby Hitt will join Black Water Barrels President Greg Pierce and other company officials for a ribbon-cutting ceremony at noon Wednesday at the company’s newly-established facilities in Bamberg.